iobio/minion/readme.md

 	</html>
 ```

-To add parameters add them as you would any iobio command.
+To add parameters, add them as you would any iobio command.
 Here we add the ```-c``` option to only get back characters
 ```javascript
   // Create command
   var cmd = new iobio.cmd(